medfreeman/RogueSquadron3DInstaller/README.md

 ## Goal

+The goal is to make a 'definitive' version of the game, to allow playing without hassles on recent computers.
+Since the original installer is a 16bit executable, it won't run on 64bit Windows, and Wine on recent linux kernels (>= 3.14) by default.
+It has also known issues with recent graphic cards.
+Since it needs a few compatibility fixes and additions, i feel it is simpler to bundle all the requirements into one package.

 ## Features

 - Independent installer : needs the original cd, but can be run from anywhere, no need to burn a modified cdrom
 - Contains update 1.21
+- Detects game version to avoid unecessary updates
 - Installs DirectX 9.0c
 - Installs [nGlide](http://www.zeus-software.com/downloads/nglide) glide wrapper, allowing to play the game in 3dfx mode, up to 7860x4320 (although i have tested only up to 1920x1080)
+- Patches the game to fix the Direct3D mission crash bug.
+The game is known to crash at the end of missions in D3D mode (albeit of limited use since the game doesn't work with a lot of cards in D3D mode)
+- Sets needed compatibility flags for newer Windows (Win98 compatibility for joysticks, Administrator mode although i'm not sure last one is really needed, need testing)
+- Detects wine (to disable directx installation and unsupported file copying method)

 ## Instructions